 You may also experience stigma or discrimination from other people making assumptions or judgements about mental health.

 You might need to ask your children for help, for example, with getting younger siblings ready for school or doing housework.
 This can make you feel guilty and may affect the amount of free time they have.

 Looking after yourself

 Find people you can rely on for practical and emotional support.
-Let them know when you’re starting to find things difficult and tell them what you need, whether that’s help with getting the children to school or booking a GP appointment.
+Tell them when you’re starting to find things difficult and tell them what you need, whether that’s help getting the children to school or booking a GP appointment.

 Sticking to regular times for mealtimes and bedtimes can help you feel more grounded and help your children feel more secure.

 Write down your family routines so other people supporting your family can provide continuity and a sense of security.
 As well as your children’s daily and weekly routines, you could include their likes and dislikes.
 This can help you feel more in control if there are times you can’t be as hands-on.

 Having a better work-life balance can help you manage working and parenting in a healthier way.